Hey there!

 I made the leap from major type nerd to certified type nerd in 2021, when I earned a certificate in Typeface Design in the Type@Cooper Condensed Program.

-My toxic trait?
-Hmm, probably my undergrad in Economics.
-After a stint in finance and consulting, I returned to my creative roots with a Graphic Design certificate from the Minneapolis College of Art & Design (MCAD) in 2014, and followed up in 2019 with a Master of Arts.
+My BA is in Economics.
+I officially returned to my creative roots in 2014, with a PostBacc Certificate in Graphic Design from the Minneapolis College of Art & Design (MCAD) in 2014, and followed up in 2019 with a Master of Arts.
 (I now teach in the program I graduated from, and yes, it does make me misty!)

 A Minneapolis-based Design Studio

-My studio is in South Minneapolis, very close to downtown .
+My studio is in South Minneapolis, close to downtown.
 My bulldog, Walter Cronkite, is a great studio partner, despite our conflicting agendas.
 Walter feels the studio has too many books and pens, and not enough snacks.
 (He’s not wrong, there are quite a lot of dusty old type specimens and various obscure tomes piled along side buckets of pens, ink and markers.)

 Ampersand-er Extraordinaire, since 2019!